Ludigraphix/ludigraphix.github.io/tools.md

  - Ratios and angles are chosen during last step
  - You can replace an already existing point at last step
  - You can use &#8984; to force point position to rounded ratio/angle
- - You can heep &#x21E7; to create a sequence of points based on the same references points
+ - You can keep &#x21E7; pressed at last step to create a sequence of points based on the same references points

 <table class="tools">
     <tbody>